Physical Spirituality

 Our architective sentience reaches or fails to reach objectives while our connective sentience journeys through landscapes of greater or lesser profundity.
 From a connective point of view, life is an ongoing and varying participation in profundity rather than a search for perfection.
 For my connective sentience it is the passing sensations along the way, for my architective sentience it is the stations and destinations that count.

-I suspect that connective and architective sentiences have very different experiences of time, in that an architective sentience experiences time as a series of distinct events which can be categorized as past, present and future while a connective sentience experiences time as an indivisible, uncategorizable, ongoing duration.
+I suspect connective and architective sentiences have very different experiences of time, in that an architective sentience experiences time as a series of distinct events which can be categorized as past, present and future while a connective sentience experiences time as an indivisible, uncategorizable, ongoing duration.
 An architective sentience enjoys drama in stories - events situated in time - while there are no stories for a connective sentience - it simply enjoys the ongoing flows and stimulations of harmony, surprise and constellation.
-I think life becomes more problematic when we rush from station to station (objective to objective) and don't have time to enjoy the journey in between.
+I think life becomes more problematic when we rush from station to station (objective to objective) and don't enjoy the journey in between.

 *

-In his book The Master and His Emissary: The Divided Brain and the Making of the Western World ##, Dr. Iain McGilchrist has suggested that the operations of our left and right brain hemispheres display different characteristics: He sees the left hemisphere being responsible for a focused attention to detail and precision, as being manipulative, restraining, limiting, fragmented and isolating; offering a knowledge of the parts, of the composition of things rather than a view of their contextual setting.
+In his book The Master and His Emissary: The Divided Brain and the Making of the Western World #2, Dr. Iain McGilchrist has suggested that the operations of our left and right brain hemispheres display different characteristics: He sees the left hemisphere being responsible for a focused attention to detail and precision, as being manipulative, restraining, limiting, fragmented and isolating; offering a knowledge of the parts, of the composition of things rather than a view of their contextual setting.
 The left hemisphere employs definition, representation, abstraction and rationality in its understanding of what things are while the right hemisphere employs intuition to guess uncertainly at how things change and how they might relate.
 The left hemisphere pursues perfection in its placement of detail and attempts to eliminate rivals or pieces that don't fit its understanding, while the right hemisphere permits compromise and seeks diversity and freedom in its aim for a wider harmony.

-You will notice, as he has, ## how closely the behaviour of the left hemisphere approaches architectivity while that of the right approaches connectivity.
+You will notice, as he has, #6 how closely the behaviour of the left hemisphere approaches architectivity while that of the right approaches connectivity.
 It would seem that our brains have coped with the necessity of running two sentiences by providing two hemispheres.

 Modes of Consciousness